htrajan/ht-drawsteel/Ancestries/Devil.md

 When you create a devil character, you have 3 fiend points, which you use to select a number of the following features.

 - **BARBED TAIL (1 FIEND POINT):** Your pointy tail allows you to punctuate all your actions.
-Once per round, you can deal 1 extra damage on a melee attack or [[Free Strike|free strike]].
+Once per round, you can deal 1 extra damage on a melee attack or free strike.

 - **BEAST LEGS (2 FIEND POINTS):** Your powerful legs improve your speed by 1.